-A vegan diet is a diet that’s getting popular year by year, the particular way of eating habit strive to exclude all forms of animal exploitation and cruelty.
+A vegan diet is a diet that’s getting popular year by year, this particular way of eating habit strive to exclude all forms of animal exploitation and cruelty.
 The whole practice of veganism is not only in the case of food, it varies from food to clothes to any livelihood purpose.
-To put it in simple words vegans are completely against the killing and usage of animals.
+To put it in simple words vegans are completely against any harm to animals.

 If you have a vegan friend, boyfriend/ girlfriend, or any significant person in your life who is suddenly practicing veganism then it is important to strictly follow the two basic rules when you invite them over.
 First of all, they can consume food from plants.
 Secondly, they cannot consume food from animals including the typical ingredients like eggs, cheese, milk, and honey.
 Follow these two basic rules to help them follow veganism.